 - Python Trainers - Contains all the machine learning algorithms.
 Available as a python package called mlagents that exposes a command-line utility called mlagents-learn.

-In this section, I will show you how to install ML-Agents, open an example environment, and train an agent in it.
+This section will show you how to install ML-Agents, open an example environment, and train an agent in it.

 Installation and Setup